nvmwill/nexmo-developer/_documentation/en/video/server-sdks/node.md

 ### Initializing

-Import the module to get a constructor function for a video object, then call it with `new` to instantiate a video object with your own App ID and private key.
+Import the module to get a constructor function for a video object, then call it with `new` to instantiate a video object with your own App Id and private key.

 ```javascript
 const Vonage = require('@vonage/server-sdk');